MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-purchasing-power-bi-pro.md

    :::image type="content" source="media/service-admin-purchasing-power-bi-pro/power-bi-purchase-services.png" alt-text="Screenshot showing the Microsoft 365 billing menu with Purchase services selected.":::
 1. Select the number of licenses you want to purchase and the billing frequency.
-    - If you didn't already use it, start a **Fabric free** trial subscription.
+    - If you didn't already use it, start a [**Fabric free** trial subscription](/fabric/getting-started/fabric-trial.
 The Fabric free trial expires after 60 days.
     - Not ready to purchase Power BI, start with a **Power BI Pro** trial.
 The Power BI Pro trial includes up to 25 licenses.
 You'll need to enter your payment information because you'll be charged the monthly fee after the 30-day trial expires.
 1. Ready to purchase a Power BI paid license?
 Select **Buy**.